aspeakman/SolisControl/README.md

         start: "16:05"
         end: "18:55"
         current: 50 # discharge current setting in amps
-	  #Uncomment these lines if you have an S3 data logger that occasionally disconnects - checks access and if necessart restarts
+	  #Uncomment these lines if you have an S3 data logger that occasionally disconnects - checks access and if necessart restarts the logger
 	  #s3_username: !secret solis_s3_username
       #s3_password: !secret solis_s3_password
       #s3_ip: !secret solis_s3_ip